Keerthisekar03/Phonepe_insights/README.md

 ### **🔍 Insight Gained:**

-🔹 This analysis helps identify:

 🔹 Top-performing brands where users are highly engaged.
 Underperforming devices where users register but rarely open the app—indicating potential issues with user experience, performance, or compatibility on those devices.

 ----------------
 ## **🛡️ Insurance Penetration and Growth Potential Analysis**

-**Identify the Top States for Insurance Adoption :**
+**<ins>Identify the Top States for Insurance Adoption :</ins>**

    This step focuses on analyzing insurance performance across different states by examining both the volume of policies sold and the total premium collected.
 It provides a deeper understanding of how well insurance products are being adopted geographically.

 ![ins](https://github.com/user-attachments/assets/fb0d3601-cf0d-407d-afca-9d9eabd8d7f0)

-**🔍 Insight Gained:**
+**🔍 <ins>Insight Gained:</ins>**

-🔹 Identifies top-performing states in terms of insurance adoption and revenue generation.
+❖ Identifies top-performing states in terms of insurance adoption and revenue generation.

-🔹 Highlights regions with higher-value insurance policies, which could indicate strong market potential or higher-value customers.
+❖ Highlights regions with higher-value insurance policies, which could indicate strong market potential or higher-value customers.

-🔹 Helps prioritize states for targeted insurance marketing or expansion strategies.
+❖ Helps prioritize states for targeted insurance marketing or expansion strategies.

-🔹 This analysis enables data-driven decisions to enhance insurance reach and performance across India.
+❖ This analysis enables data-driven decisions to enhance insurance reach and performance across India.

 ----------------
 ## **🛡️ Insurance Underpenetrated States for Expansion**